-In Women Who Run the Show, How A Brilliant and Creative New Generation Stormed Hollywood, published by St. Martin’s Press, Mollie interviewed 125 women from trainees to studio heads in the Hollywood film/TV industry.
+In Women Who Run the Show, How A Brilliant and Creative New Generation Stormed Hollywood (St. Martin’s Press), Gregory interviewed 125 women from trainees to studio heads in the Hollywood film/TV industry.
 “We are indebted to Gregory for committing to history those who would underestimate their own gains . . . how a band of sisters crashed the all-boys party that was Hollywood.”
 Lynda Obst, Los Angeles Times Book Review.

-A member of the Writers Guild of America, a past president of Women in Film, past president of P. E. N. Center USA, she has also served as a U.S. Vice President of the International Quorum of Motion Picture Producers.
-As a trustee of the Women in Film Foundation, she created its History Preservation Plan, and now chairs “For the Record,” a program that compiled (2010-2014) a history of the 43-year-old organization to expand and encourage Women in Film and other women’s groups to preserve their history.
-To that end, she has drafted a narrative version to be released as a CD to the public.
+Mollie Gregory is a member of the Writers Guild of America, a past president of Women in Film, past president of PEN America, and a U.S. Vice President of the International Quorum of Motion Picture Producers.
+As a trustee of the Women in Film Foundation, she created its History Preservation Plan, and chaired “For the Record,” a program that compiled (2010-2014) a history of the 44-year-old organization to expand and encourage Women in Film and other women’s groups to preserve their history.

 A cinema school graduate of New York University (BA, MA), she has taught a variety of film and writing courses at the University of Southern California (“Writing the Documentary”), San Francisco State University (“Movies as Role Models”), UCLA (“Writing the Novel”), Los Angeles City College (“Screenwriting and Film Criticism”), Chapman College, Department of Cinema (“Writing for the Screen, fiction and nonfiction, television and film”), CSU Northridge (“Film Financing and Distribution”).
 Currently, she is writing a novel about lively characters in the business of movies.